Skip to main content

 Taikyoku Araki-ryu Pacific Northwest

-Our study focusses on the pattern-practice ( kata ) of Araki-ryū’s close combat catalogue ( torite and kogusoku ), with an emphasis on practical considerations.
-Taikyoku’s innovative model allows us to explore diverse practice methods for these two aspects of the traditional curriculum.
-M ost of Araki-ryū’s close quarters kata apply nearly “as is” to modern-day situations where edged weapons are involved.
+Our study focusses on Araki-ryū’s close combat catalogue ( torite and kogusoku ), in an innovative model that allows us to explore diverse practice methodologies.
+M ost of Araki-ryū’s close quarters kata ( pattern-practice) apply nearly “as is” in modern-day tactical and protection situations involving edged weapons.
 How they are trained is our primary concern.
 Close combat is violent, involving intense interactions of physical force and opposing will.
+Thus elements of opposition *must* be included in practice for it to properly prepare the practitioner for an actual encounter.
 The modern tactical training term for this is force-on-force (FoF).
-Practice that does not include FoF has been decried as “empty forms” and mere choreography for hundreds of years.
-This does not mean simply supplementing training with sparring, or turning patterns into “free fighting.”
-Proper pattern-practice constrains training engagements with the tactical considerations pres...
+Practice that does not include FoF has been appropriately decried as “empty forms” and mere choreography for hundreds of years.
+However, force on force does not mean simply turning pattern training into “free fighting.”
+Instead a system of coherent and int...